Unique new Visitor’s Route experience offered at Groot Constantia

 Grant Newton, marketing manager for Groot Constantia, explains that the original Manor House will become the “front door” to Groot Constantia as it is here that visitors will begin their Visitors Route by purchasing a ticket that provides full access to all of the offerings on the estate.
 This single ticket will allow admission to the museums, the famous Cloete Cellar and a self-guided cellar tour and tasting experience.

 After the Manor House, visitors can explore the original wine production cellar from 1791.
 “The Cloete Cellar is where the original sweet wines of Constantia were produced,” says Newton.
-“It is recorded that King Louis Philippe of France was a regular client of Groot Constantia with several repeat orders, and Napoleon ordered 30 bottles a month during his exile on St Helena Island – calling for a glass as one of his last wishes before he died.
+“It is recorded that Louis Phillipe (King of the French) was a regular client of Groot Constantia with several repeat orders, and Napoleon ordered 30 bottles a month during his exile on St Helena Island – calling for a glass as one of his last wishes before he died.
 The British Royal family, as well as Frederic the Great of Prussia, have also all appreciated the Groot Constantia wine.”

 Another exciting development sees the Cloete Cellar now housing an interactive museum.
 The other half of the cellar will be the tasting room where visitors can taste and purchase Groot Constantia’s wines.